fernandokosh/redmine_time_tracker/README.markdown

-# WARNING:

-**This Plugin is in full development and therefore should NOT be considered stable or complete in any way.
-Do not expect any support until the anouncement of a stable release**

-**(current version works on redmine-trunk (Revision >=10864) only!)**

 # Redmine Time Tracker plugin

 Time tracker is a Redmine plugin to ease time tracking when working on an issue.